-Where a child has been harmed, is at risk of harm, or is in immediate danger, the school will make a referral Children's Social Care via the MASH.
-All instances of sexual activity between pupils on the school premises will be referred to Children's Social Care.
-All instances of sexual violence perpetrated by a child under ten years of age will be referred to Children's Social Care via the MASH.
+Where a child has been harmed, is at risk of harm, or is in immediate danger, the school/college will make a referral to Children's Social Care.
+All instances of sexual activity between pupils/students on the school premises will be referred to Children's Social Care.
+All instances of sexual violence perpetrated by a child under ten years of age will be referred to Children's Social Care.
 This will facilitate a consultation about the role of the Police.
-Whilst the age of criminal responsibility is ten, the starting principle of reporting to the Police via the MASH remains.
+Whilst the age of criminal responsibility is 10 years, the starting principle of reporting to the Police via the MASH remains.
 The Police will take a welfare, rather than a criminal justice, approach.

-School will generally inform parents or carers, unless there are compelling reasons not to (i.e. if informing a parent or carer is going to put the child at additional risk or create undue delay).
+The school/college will generally inform parents or carers, unless there are compelling reasons not to (i.e. if informing a parent or carer is going to put the child at additional risk or create undue delay).
 Any such decision should be made with the support of Children's Social Care.

-Collaborative working will help ensure the best possible package of co-ordinated support is implemented for the victim and, where appropriate, the alleged perpetrator and any other children that require support.
+Collaborative working will help ensure that the best possible package of co-ordinated support is implemented for the victim and, where appropriate, the alleged perpetrator and any other children that require support.

-However, the school will not wait for the outcome (or even the start) of a children's social care investigation before protecting the victim and other children in the school.
-The DSL s will work closely with Children's Social Care (and other agencies as required) to ensure any actions the school/college takes do not jeopardise a statutory investigation.
+However, the school/college will not wait for the outcome (or even the start) of a Children's Social Care investigation before protecting the victim and other children in the school/college.
+The DSL (or a deputy) will work closely with Children's Social Care (and other agencies as required) to ensure any actions the school/college takes do not jeopardise a statutory investigation.
 The risk assessment as above will help inform any decision.
 Consideration of safeguarding the victim, alleged perpetrator, any other children directly involved in the safeguarding report and all children at the school or college should be immediate.

 In some cases, Children's Social Care will review the evidence and decide a statutory intervention is not appropriate.
-The school (generally led by the DSL or a deputy) will refer again if we believe the child remains in immediate danger or at risk of harm.
-If a statutory assessment is not appropriate, the DSL (or a deputy) should consider other support mechanisms such as early help, specialist support and pastoral support.
+The school/college (generally led by the DSL or a deputy) will refer again if we believe the child remains in immediate danger or at risk of harm.
+If a statutory assessment is not appropriate, the DSL (or a deputy) will consider other support mechanisms such as early help, specialist support and pastoral support.